Hello, I'm Sharon Lapkin

 My extensive hands-on experience across all types of writing and editorial work now benefits my clients.

-These days, I write regularly for the Royal Australasian College of Surgeons, as well as other high-profile clients – including engineering firms, superannuation funds and small businesses.
+I’ve been a regular writer for the Royal Australasian College of Surgeons, as well as other high-profile clients including federal government departments, IT firms, financial advisers, superannuation funds and small businesses.

 Over its lifetime, this much-loved book has sold more than one million copies and is one of Australia’s most treasured cookbooks.